Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

     "output_path": Path to the folder in which the output files (JSON files, PMID list and the files with counts (optional) are to be saved
     "baseline": The PubMed annual baseline version listed in the file names, e.g. 24 in pubmed24n0001.xml.gz "subset": Set tp "true" if a subset of the baseline is to be downloaded, otherwise "false" downloads the entire baseline.
-    "subset_range": Specify a range of file numbers if a subset of files is to be downloaded, e.g. to download files numbered 1 to 160 (inclusive) add [1,160], "get_nightly_update_files": Set to "true" if nightly update files are to be downloaded alongside the annual baseline, otherwise set to "false".
+    "subset_range": Specify a range of file numbers (**without the starting zeros**) if a subset of files is to be downloaded, e.g. to download files numbered 1 to 160 (inclusive) add [1,160], "get_nightly_update_files": Set to "true" if nightly update files are to be downloaded alongside the annual baseline, otherwise set to "false".
 Note that a range must be provided under "update_file_range" if this is set to "true".
     "update_file_range": Provide the range of update files to be downloaded if "get_nighly_update" is set to "true", e.g. [1167,1298] to download files 1167 to 1298 (inclusive).
 To see the available files, check: https://ftp.ncbi.nlm.nih.gov/pubmed/updatefiles/
     "count_articles": Set to "true" if the number of articles within each file is to be counted and stored in a file called count.txt in the output folder.
 Otherwise, set to "false".